Amit5197/90DaysOfDevOps/2026/day-07/Learning-plan-day-07-linux-fs-and-scenarios.md

 Note the PID(process ID ) of the top process.

-Scenario 3 : Finding Docker service Logs.
+# Scenario 3 : Finding Docker service Logs.
 A developer asks: "Where are the logs for the 'docker' service?"The service is managed by systemd.What commands would you use?

-systemctl status docker (why : confirm service state)
+01: systemctl status docker (why : confirm service state)

-journalctl –u docker –n 50 (why : view last 50 log lines)
+02: journalctl –u docker –n 50 (why : view last 50 log lines)

-3.journalctl -u docker –f : (why: follow logs in real-time )
+03. journalctl -u docker –f : (why: follow logs in real-time )

-Scenario 4 : Permission Denied Script
+# Scenario 4 : Permission Denied Script
 A script at /home/user/backup.sh is not executing.When you run it: ./backup.sh

 You get: "Permission denied" ?
 What commands would you use to fix this?

-Check current permissions : ls –l /home/user/backup.sh ( Look for –rw-r--r—notice no 'x’ = not executable.
+01: Check current permissions : ls –l /home/user/backup.sh ( Look for –rw-r--r—notice no 'x’ = not executable.

-check for execute permission. chmod +x /home/user/backup.sh :
+02: check for execute permission. chmod +x /home/user/backup.sh :

-verify it worked : ls –l /home/user/backup.sh (Look for : -rwx-xr-x )
+03: verify it worked : ls –l /home/user/backup.sh (Look for : -rwx-xr-x )

-Try running it : ./backup.sh
+04: Try running it : ./backup.sh